reichaves/bluesky_analytics/README.md

 # Bluesky Disinfo Analyzer

 This is an open-source investigative dashboard developed for the **Bellingcat & CLIP Hackathon at Universidad de los Andes** (March 2025).

+**But it can be adapted to other countries, contexts and research - and the analysis methodology can also be used for other social networks**.

 The project focuses on monitoring, analyzing, and uncovering disinformation and hate speech campaigns on the Bluesky social network, with a focus on Brazil.

-### But it can be adapted to other countries, contexts and research - and the analysis methodology can also be used for other social networks

 ## 🌐 Live App